Top-Down Beats Bottom-Up in 3D Instance Segmentation: Abstract

 \section{Abstract}

-Most\blfootnote{*Equal contribution} 3D instance segmentation methods exploit a bottom-up strategy, typically including resource-exhaustive post-processing.
+Most 3D instance segmentation methods exploit a bottom-up strategy, typically including resource-exhaustive post-processing.
 For point grouping, bottom-up methods rely on prior assumptions about the objects in the form of hyperparameters, which are domain-specific and need to be carefully tuned.
-On the contrary, we address 3D instance segmentation with a TD3D: top-down, fully data-driven, simple approach trained in an end-to-end manner.
-With its straightforward fully-convolutional pipeline, it performs surprisingly well on the standard benchmarks: ScanNet v2, its extension ScanNet200, and S3DIS.
-Besides, our method is much faster on inference than the current state-of-the-art grouping-based approaches.
+On the contrary, we address 3D instance segmentation with a TD3D: the pioneering cluster-free, fully-convolutional and entirely data-driven approach trained in an end-to-end manner.
+This is the first top-down method outperforming bottom-up approaches in 3D domain.
+With its straightforward pipeline, it demonstrates outstanding accuracy and generalization ability on the standard indoor benchmarks: ScanNet v2, its extension ScanNet200, and S3DIS, as well as on the aerial STPLS3D dataset.
+Besides, our method is much faster on inference than the current state-of-the-art grouping-based approaches: our flagship modification is 1.9x faster than the most accurate bottom-up method, while being more accurate, and our faster modification shows state-of-the-art accuracy running at 2.6x speed.
 Code is available at \url{https://github.com/SamsungLabs/td3d}.